 The card has no foreign transaction fee.
 As an added perk for regular international travelers, the card supports Chip + PIN security.
 That means you can use it to check out at kiosks and self-service checkouts in Europe and other countries that require that higher level of protection.
 This card starts you out with a 70,000-mile bonus worth $700 after spending $5,000 on travel in the first 90 days after opening a new account.

 If you love restaurants and travel, this is the card for you.
 Unlike typical credit cards, the Card allows you to carry a balance for certain charges, but not all.
-The Amex Gold card gives you 4x Membership Rewards points per dollar at restaurants worldwide, including takeout and delivery, and grocery stores in the US (The grocery bonus is limited to $25,000 in annual purchases).
+The Amex Gold card gives you 4x Membership Rewards points per dollar at restaurants worldwide, including takeout and delivery, and grocery stores in the US (The grocery bonus is limited to $25,000 in annual purchases), plus, earn 4X points for Uber Eats purchases too (click here for terms & conditions).
 Earn 3x points per dollar on flights booked with airlines or Amex Travel and get up to $10 per month in credits using the card at Grubhub and a list of partner restaurants.